-How the National Debt Impacts the Price of Gold
+How the National Debt Impacts the Gold Price

 A Strong Correlation Between U.S. National Debt & A Rise in Gold Prices